mastiff-systems343/mastiff-systems/_posts/2024-10-31-Using-apple-shortcuts-to-remember-to-request-payment.md

 author: Chris
 author_avatar: /assets/img/team/Chris-avatar.png
 image: /assets/img/blog/8-Using-Apple-Shortcuts.svg
-excerpt: Using applshortcut to automatically request payments via Apple Pay and set a recurring reminder.
+excerpt: Using apple shortcut to automatically request payments via Apple Pay and set a recurring reminder.
 ---

 I have two of my kids on my car insurance since it’s cheaper for them, so they pay